Free pet food from Meals on Wheels programs.

 Contact information for pet needs

 While the programs are still not available in all states, the number of Meals on Wheels agencies and charities that offer free pet food is expanding.
 To see if the service is available in your area, there are a few different places to try.
 Call a local Agency on aging office, which generally have extensive information on many resources for the elderly.
 Other places to call can include a Salvation Army center, Catholic Charities or a local community action agency.
+Or try a local shelter for dogs or cats, as many have “pet food pantries”, with some using volunteers to deliver the food to the homebound.
 These are some of the non-profits that may have information on free cat or dog food and other supplies.